GENERAL INFORMATION:

 RECITALS:

 Students work very hard to be prepared in all aspects of rhythm, intonation, phrasing, bowing, before their first rehearsal.
-For more involved repertoire, often 3-4 rehearsals are required.
+For more involved repertoire, several rehearsals and coaching sessions with me and Josh Suslak are required.

 If a student is unable to play in the recital, my students still prepare the repertoire with the pianist as planned and prepare a recording for his/her family.